-The default Mic in jack.
+The Mic in jack.
 Microphones must be connected to this jack.

 To configure 7.1-channel audio, you have to use an HD front panel audio module and enable the multi-channel audio feature through the audio driver.
+Please visit GIGABYTE's website for more software information.